ooni/ooni.org/content/install/ooniprobe.md

 sudo apt-get install obfs4proxy
 ```

-You can also configure ooniprobe to use your own Tor bridges by editing the
+You can also configure OONI Probe to use your own Tor bridges by editing the
 .ooni/ooniprobe.conf file in your home directory.
 Specifically, add the
 following in the torrc section and adjust them to your bridges: